blackdown/NOTCH-WeatherFeedGenerator/readme.md

-# NOTCH Weather Feed Generator
+# NOTCH Data Tool

-A Python application that fetches and monitors weather data using the OpenWeatherMap (free) API with a simple GUI.
+A Python application that fetches weather data and generates MIDI control data for integration with NOTCH and other MIDI-compatible applications.

-## Version 0.1 Pre-release Notes (May 8, 2025)
+## Version 1.0.0

-The first pre-release version of the NOTCH Weather Controller!
-This initial release includes all core functionality.
+The first stable release of the NOTCH Data Tool includes complete weather monitoring functionality and a new MIDI control interface for integration with NOTCH and other MIDI-compatible applications.

 ### What's Included

-- **Complete Weather Monitoring**: Fetch and display current weather conditions including temperature, weather description, and detailed metrics
+- **Weather Data Integration**: Fetch and display current weather conditions including temperature, weather description, and detailed metrics
+- **MIDI Control Interface**: Send MIDI notes and CC messages to control external applications
+- **Preset Management**: Save and recall your favorite MIDI settings
 - **Dual Interface Options**: Choose between a GUI application or command-line interface
-- **Data Persistence**: Automatic CSV logging for reading with NOTCH
+- **Data Persistence**: Automatic CSV logging for integration with NOTCH
 - **Customizable Settings**: Set your preferred city, update frequency, and securely store your API key
-- **Encrypted API key storage**: Config files stores an encrypted version of your API key.
+- **Encrypted API key storage**: Config file stores an encrypted version of your API key

 ### Known Limitations

 - Limited to current weather data only
 - Single city monitoring at a time
-- Basic data visualisation only
+- Basic data visualization only

 ### Installation